 Both TipRanks and Seeking Alpha offer lists of top stocks to guide your investments.
 At TipRanks, top stocks are based on a proprietary “Smart Score” that accounts for price targets, institutional buying activity, and financial performance.
 You can also view lists of top stocks based on analyst price targets and insider buying activity.

-At Seeking Alpha, the top stocks list is based on a weighting of the company’s own financial valuation model, scores from contributors, and outside analyst targets.
+At Seeking Alpha, the top stocks list is based on a weighting of the Seeking Alpha’s own financial valuation model, scores from contributors, and outside analyst targets.
 In addition to an overall top stocks list, Seeking Alpha offers lists for dividend stocks, growth stocks, value stocks, and short squeeze stocks.

 TipRanks vs. Seeking Alpha: Additional Markets